-Domaine Benedetti Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes , wine ratings , wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
-If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Domaine Benedetti Chateauneuf du Pape with wine tasting notes, wine ratings, wine, and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Benedetti as you might expect from the name has its roots in Italy.
 Domaine Benedetti was founded in 1930 by Nicolas Benedetti.
 Domaine Benedetti is currently being managed by the grandson of the founder Christian Benedetti, and will be succeeded by his son, Nicolas Benedetti.